mert-othaw/mert-othaw/DT_EN_Phase_3_Define_point_of_view.md

 * User Journey Map – User Stories

 Team members can work with this methods to get the same basis and prefer the most important facts to be solved in the following phases 4-6.
 By our design challenge "Create a favorite app for students" i would prefer the "How might we.. question" method because in this case you as students for example don't need a persona for students.
+If the team defined their point of view, with the "How might we.." questions method you can prepare for the following phase - ideate.

 ## Further Inputs